 There are several parasitic diseases in fish that freshwater angelfish are prone to.
 Wild caught angelfish in particular often introduce parasites uncommon to the tank making quarantine imperative when introducing wild caught angelfish to your tank.
 Beyond introducing wild angels to your tank, common causes of parasitic infections or overload are an unhealthy tank environment, feeding your fish too much, and keeping too many fish in a tank.
 A healthy aquarium and good angelfish care will prevent many parasites from taking over.
 If you are having trouble identifying the diseases in your fish, some fish stores may be able to do scrapings, or use other techniques to identify the parasite for treatment.

 Hexamita is a genus of protozoa likely found in all angelfish.
 But it doesn’t usually cause illness unless your angelfish are living in dirty water, overfed, overcrowded, are elderly, or are affected by another disease.
 Symptoms of Hexamita include white stringy feces, pus filled pores in the head and along the lateral line, lethargy, loss of appetite, and a darkening of color.
 The white stringy feces are diagnostic of Hexamita and often the first and only symptom.
-Treat Hexamita in angelfish by raising the water temperature to 95 degrees for about a week to 10 days and using a metronidazole medication such as Seachem Metronidazole.
+Treat Hexamita in angelfish by raising the water temperature to 95 degrees for about a week to 10 days and using an anti-fungal medication such as Seachem Sulfathiozole.
 If only one fish appears infected, you can treat that fish in a separate hospital tank.
 According to Tropical Fishlopaedia, “Some aquarists have reported a better cure rate using metronidazole in conjunction with an antimicrobial (to treat nay concurrent systemic bacterial infection).”